Red Sox vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 61 hits with 14 doubles, a triple, two home runs and 29 walks.
-He has driven in 18 runs with nine stolen bases.
+- Steven Kwan has 62 hits with 14 doubles, a triple, two home runs, 29 walks and 18 RBI.
+He's also stolen nine bases.

 Kwan Recent Games